Reporting a Skink Sighting

 We would especially like to hear from people outside the Carberry Sandhills region if they encounter a skink.
 The tiny site where skinks are known to occur in the Lauder Sandhills illustrates the importance of reporting skinks.
 Surely where there is one small population there must be others?
 In the Biogeography section Map 4 shows areas of sandy soils in southern Manitoba.
 Wherever good quality native prairie occurs in areas of sandy soils there is a chance skinks might be found.
 Have a look around, who knows what you might find!

-And if you've seen a skink (see Are you sure?) then we're anxious to hear from you!
-The best way to get the information to us right now is by email, but you can phone in a sighting if you choose to:
+If you've seen a skink (see Are you sure?) then we're anxious to hear from you!
+You can phone in a sighting to:

 Dr. Pamela Rutherford, Brandon University. . .
 (204) 727-9607